Why I ran this experiment

 Week 3: Stat density makes the real difference

-Stat-dense sections with named statistics and year-and-source attribution started drawing citations in Perplexity across two articles.
-Testing "What AI skills should marketers learn in 2026?" in Perplexity: BuzzRiding appeared as a cited source in a paragraph containing a named HubSpot 2026 State of Marketing data point.
+Stat-dense sections with named statistics and year-and-source attribution started drawing citations.
+Testing “What AI skills should marketers learn in 2026?” in Perplexity: BuzzRiding appeared as a cited source in a paragraph containing a named HubSpot 2026 data point.

 Week 3 Result

 4 citations out of 12 tests.
 Perplexity leading.
-ChatGPT one appearance.
-Google AI Mode still zero.
-Stat-dense paragraphs with attribution are what's getting cited.
+Stat-dense paragraphs with attribution are what’s getting cited.

 Week 4: Plateau and a surprise

-The surprise: Google AI Mode finally cited BuzzRiding.
-Not for a broad prompt.
-For a very specific question — "what percentage of marketers use AI tools daily" — that matched an exact stat added to the AI Skills article.
-The response pulled the number, attributed it to HubSpot, and linked to BuzzRiding as the contextual source.
+Google AI Mode finally cited BuzzRiding.
+For a very specific question — “what percentage of marketers use AI tools daily” — that matched an exact stat added to the AI Skills article.

 Week 4 Result

 5 citations out of 12 tests.
 First Google AI Mode citation.
 Perplexity most consistent.
-ChatGPT least consistent — same prompts returned different citations on different days.
+ChatGPT least consistent.

 What the results actually mean